 For RAN1#111 agreement of the antenna ports indication in Rel.18 eType1 DMRS ports with maxLength = 1 for PDSCH, for S-DCI based M-TRP,

-Support all rows of DMRS port combinations and Number of DMRS CDM group(s) without data for Rel.18 eType1 DMRS ports with maxLength = 1 for PDSCH for S-TRP.
+Support all rows of DMRS port combinations and Number of DMRS CDM group(s) without data for Rel.18 eType1 DMRS ports with maxLength = 1 for PDSCH for S-TRP, in addition to row 30 for 1CW in RAN1#112 agreement.

 Please provide your views.